bjam24/agh-models-in-credit-and-operational-risk/README.md

 # Credit-Scoring-Methods
-The purpose of this project is presentation of ten methods, which can be used during Credit Scoring process.
+The purpose of this project is presentation of ten methods, which can be used during Credit Scoring process:
-On the current time this big project is being developed and it will be posted on Saturday.
-There will be theoretical and practical part.

-------------------------- UNDER DEVELOPMENT-------------------
+- KNN
+- Logistic Regression
+- Random Forest
+- Decission Tree
+- SVM